Screendance in the Landscape workshop

 Sat 31 August - Friday 6 September 2019

-After the success of the workshop in 2018, I am delighted to announce that we will run two Screendance in the Landscape workshops on Easdale Island during 2019.
-These 5-day residential workshops are a rare opportunity to spend an immersive and concentrated time engaging with the creative, aesthetic and practical possibilities of making dance for the screen, amidst the stunning and inspiring landscape of Scotland’s West Coast.
+After the success of the workshop in 2018, I am delighted to announce that we will run another Screendance in the Landscape workshops on Easdale Island during 2019.
+This 5-day residential workshops are a rare opportunity to spend an immersive and concentrated time engaging with the creative, aesthetic and practical possibilities of making dance for the screen, amidst the stunning and inspiring landscape of Scotland’s West Coast.
 The focus of the teaching will be filming in the landscape and I will once again be joined by my brother photographer Colin McPherson, who will share his 25-years of landscape and people-based image making to support and enhance the experience for participants on the course.

 On Easdale, Katrina will lead the group in a mixture of practical exercises, both collaborative and individual, designed to encourage exploration, skill-acquisition and inquiry into the form.
 Opportunities will be created through: facilitated exercises; research of proposed themes; open time for play and experimentation; pushing boundaries while searching for new possibilities; and the opportunity for students to create and share their own work.

 As well as exploring the creative possibilities offered by the natural landscape, Katrina is interested in sharing her observations around the nature of the dancing, embodied camera, and the inter-changing role of dancer and camera, the observer and the observed, while filming and dancing.

 Places are limited to 5 participants per workshop, so please book early to avoid disappointment.